 Wake up earlier and get things done.
 Honestly, whether you are an early riser it’s been proven that humans are most productive in the mornings.
 Benjamin Franklin himself says in his autobiography that his daily routine meant waking up at 5 am and going to bed by 10 pm.

 Perhaps his ability to remain consistent and follow the routine by the hour is the reason for his success.
 Let’s face it.
-We all have those days where we manage to get almost everything done on the list.
+We all have those days when we manage to get almost everything done on the list.
 Those are the times when you feel surprisingly motivated.
-But then the wall hits us and suddenly we feel tired and low on fuel.
-Seems to be a constant battle that many of us have, and establishing the correct schedule is easier said than done.
+But then the wall hits us, and suddenly we feel tired and low on fuel.
+It seems to be a constant battle that many of us have, and establishing the correct schedule is easier said than done.

 That’s why I’d recommend experimenting with Benjamin Franklin’s routine, even if it’s just for a week.
-Others have tried it and it seems have done wonders to their lifestyle.
+Others have tried it, and it seems to have done wonders to their lifestyle.